SoPat712/TrackCovid19/README.md

 # Editing the app on your own

-In a terminal on MacOS or Linux, run git clone https://github.com/souravp712/TrackCovid19 if you have git installed and then open the folder in Android Studio, or go to this link for an easier download process.
+In a terminal on MacOS or Linux, run git clone https://github.com/souravp712/TrackCovid19 if you have git installed and then open the folder in Android Studio or another similar code editor, or [go to this link for an easier download process on any OS.](https://github.com/souravp712/TrackCovid19/archive/master.zip)

-Download Android Studio or any other similar code editor and run the app on your own in order to edit the files inside.
+Download Android Studio or any other similar code editor and open the project on your own in order to edit the files inside.

-The code is not the most well-written, but will provide you with a sense of understanding as to how it works, as the code itself is not very complicated
+The code is not the most well-written, but will provide you with a sense of understanding as to how it works, as the code itself is not very complicated.

 # Downloading the app onto your own (Android)phone